Tealby: Community

-Tealby is noted for the Tennyson d'Eyncourt family, which provided the village hall and school.
+Tealby is noted for the Tennyson-d'Eyncourt family, which provided the village hall and school.
 In the 1980s the school was used for filming the programme Nanny.

 In the early 2000s the village was granted permission for a shop to be built, now run by volunteers.
 The village post office was threatened with closure but it is open at certain times of the week.

-Tealby church, built using local orange-iron stone, is dedicated to All Saints and dates back to the 12th century; it holds memorials to the Tennyson d'Eyncourt family.
+Tealby church, built using local orange-iron stone, is dedicated to All Saints and dates back to the 12th century; it holds memorials to the Tennyson-d'Eyncourt family.
 Tealby residents included Bernie Taupin, who lived on Beck Hill (Elton John recorded a song about "Tealby Abbey" on Regimental Sgt Zippo).

 The King's Head, one of two public houses in the village, is one of the oldest in the country and retains a thatched roof.

 Tealby has a Bowls Club and a Lawn Tennis Club, the courts of which are a facility for the wider district, the club promoting a Young Leaders Tennis Course and competitions.
 The village hall, run by a committee, is used for parties, social events, playgroups, school events and meetings.

 Bayons Manor

-Tealby's Bayons Manor was once owned by Charles Tennyson, later Tennyson d'Eyncourt, the uncle of Alfred, Lord Tennyson.
+Tealby's Bayons Manor was once owned by Charles Tennyson, later Tennyson-d'Eyncourt, the uncle of Alfred, Lord Tennyson.
 The estate was purchased in 1944 by a local farmer, primarily for the farmland since the house was already derelict and becoming dangerous.
 Because of its dangerous condition a subsequent owner had it demolished in 1964.
 Bayons Manor was a rare example of a Victorian stately home in the style of a moated castle.

+Tealby Thorpe

+This hamlet is a short distance south-west of Tealby village.
+It has a watermill on the River Rase, and also boasts a couple of fords.